MCamp859/hello-world/quantization-aware-training-and-inference.md

--  This project uses the `bert-large-uncased-whole-word-masking-finetuned-squad` model for `Question Answering` use case through quantization aware training and inference.
+-  This project uses the `bert-large-uncased-whole-word-masking-finetuned-squad` model for `Question Answering` use case through quantization-aware training and inference.
 Training and inference scripts are included in the respective folders.

 ## Step 1: Install and Run the Workflow